-- Action is taken as follows: - To approve the application when all eligibility requirements are met; or - To withdraw the application at the individual's verbal or written request, when he chooses not to sign electronically and did not submit a signed signature page from an inROADS application received or when he refuses to sign the application form; or - To deny the application when at least one eligibility requirement is not met or the client has failed to establish eligibility. - The client is notified of the action taken.
+- Action is taken as follows: - To approve the application when all eligibility requirements are met; or - To deny the application when at least one eligibility requirement is not met or the client has failed to establish eligibility. - The client is notified of the action taken.